Last Updated on: 19th September 2021, 05:27 pm

 Do you like to listen to information to help you plan your trip?
 If so, check out my interview about Iceland’s Thingvellir plus the list of my favorite travel podcasts.

 If you’re looking to get inspired before your trip, check out my post on beautiful quotes about Iceland and 30 Reykjavik Pictures that Prove It’s Time to Visit Iceland.

-Pin this Guide “Is Reykjavik Safe?
+1 thought on “Is Reykjavik Safe?
 10 Tips to Stay Safe in Reykjavik, Iceland”

 Interesting article Stephanie!
 I think all too often we can be seduced by the glossy tourist literature and forget there are downsides to these places.
 I found that out when I went to Vancouver.